Jorge Benítez (Paraguayan footballer): Olympiacos

-On August 18, 2014, Benítez was signed by Olympiakos F.C. for $3.4 million, with 15% economic rights retained by his former club Club Guaraní.
+On August 18, 2014, Benítez was signed by Olympiacos for $3.4 million, with 15% economic rights retained by his former club Club Guaraní.
 At his first season in the club, he did not play as much as he thought he would.
 However, he showed some of his enviable skills scoring some really beautiful goals.

-On 26 July 2015, Jorge 'Conejo' Benitez, cameras and reporters rushed terrified to take the first impressions of the former player of Olympiakos who is being surrounded by recorder and merely he held microphones and said: "I come to make goals".
-Benitez will make the appropriate medical examinations and will sign his six months contract with the Mexican club Cruz Azul, on loan from Olympiakos.
+On 26 July 2015, Jorge 'Conejo' Benitez, cameras and reporters rushed terrified to take the first impressions of the former player of Olympiacos who is being surrounded by recorder and merely he held microphones and said: "I come to make goals".
+Benitez will make the appropriate medical examinations and will sign his six months contract with the Mexican club Cruz Azul, on loan from Olympiacos.
 Eventually, a day later, Cruz Azul announced in its official website the lending of the player for the Apertura 2015.

-On 26 March 2016, Olympiakos striker Benitez, who is currently on loan at Cruz Azul, is unlikely to return to the Greek giants.
-The Paraguayan striker is enjoying a great form at the Mexican club and rumours claimed that he could be on his way to Olympiakos when his loan expires.
+On 26 March 2016, Olympiacos striker Benitez, who is currently on loan at Cruz Azul, is unlikely to return to the Greek giants.
+The Paraguayan striker is enjoying a great form at the Mexican club and rumours claimed that he could be on his way to Olympiacos when his loan expires.
 However, it is believed that Benitez does not wish to return to the Greek champions as he is very happy and settled in Cruz Azul.
-On 28 March 2016, Olympiakos have accepted a bid in the region of €4 million from Cruz Azul for the services of Jorge Benitez.
-Benitez was on loan at the Mexican club from Olympiakos as the Greek giants were ready to listen to offers.
+On 28 March 2016, Olympiacos have accepted a bid in the region of €4 million from Cruz Azul for the services of Jorge Benitez.
+Benitez was on loan at the Mexican club from Olympiacos as the Greek giants were ready to listen to offers.